jonathandotchin/jonathandotchin.github.io/_posts/2018/2018-10-02-Online-Services-Services-Programming-Language-Exploration.md

 ## General

-- **Online Services** - Represents the web services that are to be implemented by the Far Cry Online Team in order to support the dedicated server.
+- **Online Services** - Represents the web services that are to be implemented by the Online Team in order to support the dedicated server.
 - **Dedicated Servers** - Represents the servers running game logic (i.e. PVE, PVP).

 ## Level of Requirement